dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

     >    - prompt users who need to change their password when they first sign in
     >    - prompt users to reset their expired passwords during enrollment
     >
-    > These are not supported when authenticating with Apple Setup Assistant.
+    > These aren't supported when authenticating with Apple Setup Assistant.

 6. If you chose **Company Portal** for **Select where users must authenticate**, you can use a Volume Purchase Program (VPP) token to automatically install the Company Portal on the device.
 In this case, the user doesn't have to supply an Apple ID.
 To install the Company Portal with a VPP token, choose a token under **Install Company Portal with VPP**.
 Requires that the Company Portal has already been added to the VPP token.
 Don't configure a policy to require the app for users, Intune will automatically install the Company Portal on devices with this enrollment profile applied.
 Make sure that the token doesn't expire and that you have enough device licenses for the Company Portal app.
 If the token expires or runs out of licenses, Intune installs the App Store Company Portal instead and prompts for an Apple ID.